How Long After a Marathon Can I Run Again?

 Do not run for at least a week after you run a marathon but stay active in the form of active recovery.
 After the CIM marathon, I made the mistake of sitting on my duff too much.
 Well, not really—does a mom ever really do that?
 But I did neglect the typical bodywork I do when I am training.

-If you do, going for walks—even if your legs are still sore—will help you feel so much better.
+Typically, two to three times a day, I do a quick mobility routine to keep my joints loose.
+I’ll also do yoga, band work, foam roll and go for walks if I have time.
+Going for walks—even if your legs are still sore—will help you feel so much better.
 I highly recommend walks or light cross-training activities in the week after a marathon.

-Use recovery tools.
+3. Use recovery tools.

 There are a plethora of recovery tools out there—and many of them are well, hogwash.
 But I have tried so many and do believe the following helped me recover faster in the week after my marathon.